-TheDirty.com is actually receptive to requests to remove false STD information, but they do require medical tests results, which they say they will keep confidential.
+TheDirty.com is actually receptive to requests to remove false STD claims, but they do require medical tests results, which they say they will keep confidential.

 What not to try

 Pointing out dishonesty

-About requests for removal, TheDirty.com takes an active stance against determining falsehoods, saying "Unfortunately, we are not the Truth Police."
+Regarding requests for removal, TheDirty.com takes an active stance against determining falsehoods, saying "Unfortunately, we are not the Truth Police."
 The website also says, “Any form of truth-based or fact-based request will NOT be considered.”
-It adds unequivocally, “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”
+It adds, “The minute we see a removal request arguing that something said in a post is false, we immediately stop reading.”

 TheDirty.com will not remove posts for threats of suicide.
 Instead, they report such threats to the police.
 (Although publicly defamatory posts can shake you to the core, we at Reputation X urge you to seek help if your distress feels overwhelming).

 Legal process against TheDirty.com

 As stated previously, Section 230 of the Communications Decency Act holds harmless the online publishers of indecent or defamatory material under normal circumstances.
-Passive publishers, which merely provide a platform for contributor posts, get a lot of leeway under the law.
+Passive publishers, who merely provide a platform for contributor posts, get a lot of leeway under the law.

-However, a recent court case was brought by a Cincinnati Bengals cheerleader, who was targeted with a sexually explicit post on the site.
-Since TheDirty.com curates submissions from its users, the Dirty Army, the judge determined that the owners of the site had a hand in the creation of the content.
-A precedent was thought to have been created for future action, but TheDirty.com reports that the ruling was overturned upon appeal in favor of TheDirty.com.
+A 2014 court case brought by a former Cincinnati Bengals cheerleader named Sarah Jones, who was targeted with a sexually explicit post on the site, ruled that because TheDirty.com curates submissions from its users, the Dirty Army, the owners of the site had a hand in the creation of the content.
+A precedent was thought to have been created for future action, but the ruling was overturned upon appeal in favor of TheDirty.com.